-In this section, Director Sam Cox shares the stories behind historic photos, combat art, artifacts, and archival documents.
 In November 2016, Director Cox initiated a series of "H-grams."
-Inspired by Admiral Zumwalt’s series of Z-grams used to communicate with Sailors throughout the Navy, H-grams are an avenue by which NHHC provides significant historical context to aid today’s decision-makers.
+Inspired by the late Admiral Zumwalt’s series of Z-grams used to communicate with Sailors throughout the Navy, H-grams are an avenue by which NHHC provides significant historical context to aid today’s decision-makers.
 H-grams and associated attachments reflect Director Cox’s personal assessment, aided by NHHC historians, of significant events in U.S. Navy history.
-Each H-gram consists of a note from Director Cox with featured imagery, artifacts, or archival documents providing further context.
+Each H-gram draws on archival material, historic imagery, and written and oral history.
 In addition to the H-grams reproduced here, you’ll find links to Director Cox’s regular contributions to The Sextant, NHHC’s blog.
-The content below explores a variety of topics but consistently emphasizes the importance of honoring the service of Sailors throughout history and understanding the relevance of the past to today’s Navy.
+The linked content explores a variety of topics, but consistently emphasizes the importance of honoring the service of Sailors throughout history and understanding the relevance of the past to today’s Navy.

 Click the links below to access previously issued H-grams and earlier blogs from Director Cox.
 For biographical information and text of speeches given by Director Cox, please see his biography page.